MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

 ms.service: mesh
 author: vtieto
 ms.author: vinnietieto
-ms.date: 6/25/2024
+ms.date: 7/2/2024
 ms.topic: conceptual
 keywords: Microsoft Mesh, Mesh, audio, sound, audio zones, sound
 ---

 # Audio Zones in Mesh

+## Overview

 A Mesh event has *audio spatialization* (we describe this as "the way a sound behaves in a 3D space").
-However, until now, you've had limited control over how spatialization works; there's one default audio setting and it hasn't been customizable for different event sizes and scenarios. this can be a problem if, for example, your event takes place in a large room and you want the volume of the voices between attendees to fade out more gradually as the attendees get further apart.
+However, until now, you've had limited control over how spatialization works; there's one default audio setting and it hasn't been customizable for different event sizes and scenarios.
+This can be a problem if, for example, your event takes place in a large room and you want the volume of the voices between attendees to fade out more gradually as the attendees get further apart.
 Another example is an event where there's a large table and attendees at the extreme ends of the table are far enough apart that they can't hear each other.
 In real life, if you're far away, you can speak louder, but in a Mesh event all voice volumes are *normalized* so this doesn't work.
 In some cases, there are workarounds (for example, make everyone in the event an *Organizer* so they can push the *megaphone* button to make themselves heard by everyone) but these limitations and workarounds can detract from immersion and presence.

 With our latest Mesh toolkit updates, you have much more control over how sound behaves in your environment.
-You can customize the sound settings for the whole space or create *Audio Zones* which are individual areas in the space that override the audio settings of the environment.
-In a sense, this gives you audio "super powers; you can go beyond simply providing a real-life experience and give event attendees capabilities they don't have in everyday life.

-- No matter how large the space is, you can give certain attendees the ability to be heard throughout the entire space.

-- Certain attendees can have multi-directional conversations without interrupting each other. tbd - more detail.
+You can customize the sound settings for the whole space or create *Audio Zones* which are individual areas in the space with customized audio settings that override the settings of the environment.
+In a sense, this gives you audio "super powers; you can Give event attendees audio experiences beyond what they could have in real life.
+For example, no matter how large the space is, you can give certain attendees the ability to be heard throughout the entire space.
+Attendees can have multi-directional conversations without interrupting each other. tbd - more detail.

-the benefits:
+## Audio Zone benefits

 --Increase productivity, interaction and engagement.

---Decrease mis-communication.
+--Decrease miscommunication.

 --If you want to change an audio setting, you can do this __________________ tbd without having to edit the environment itself.

 --You can set up Audio Zones to be very visible to attendees by using properties such as glowing borders or short messages called *toasts* that display when an attendee enters or exits the Zone.
-However, you can also design Audio Zones to work without any of these visual cues.
+However, you can also design Audio Zones to work "behind the scenes" without any of these visual cues.

 Common scenarios: